3.2. Commands

 The configuration information for the script is cached under the cabal directory and can be pre-built with cabal build path/to/script.
 See cabal run for more information on scripts.

-cabal run [TARGET [ARGS]] runs the executable specified by the target, which can be a component, a package or can be left blank, as long as it can uniquely identify an executable within the project.
+cabal run [TARGET] [FLAGS] [-- EXECUTABLE_FLAGS] runs the executable specified by the target, which can be a component, a package or can be left blank, as long as it can uniquely identify an executable within the project.
 Tests and benchmarks are also treated as executables.

 See the build section for the target syntax.